You can find modeling gigs even if you don’t look like the typical model.

 The Bay Area Models Guild requires 300 dollars to get in the door

 When I first moved back up to northern California in 2009 things had changed a lot in the art modeling world.
-There were few places that would hire without an audition or belonging to the Bay Area Model’s Guild which has a 20 dollar audition fee, a 75 dollar initiation fee and a 225 dollar refundable security deposit and a probationary period.
+Few places would hire without an audition or belonging to the Bay Area Model’s Guild which has a 20 dollar audition fee, a 75 dollar initiation fee and a 225 dollar refundable security deposit and a probationary period.
 There is a handbook with lots of rules and guidelines.
-This seems a bit odd for such a straight forward gig.
-But maybe there has been a lot of flakey models in the SF Bay Area or something.
+This seems odd for such a straight forward gig.
+But maybe there has been a lot of flakey models in the SF Bay Area.

-Since I didn’t have a car at the time I didn’t bother joining since many of their gigs were not close to public transit.
+Since I didn’t have a car I didn’t bother joining since many of their gigs were not close to public transit.
 I was only modeling for a short time until I found a job doing massage therapy.

-I modeled for a few places I could reach by public transit that did not require you to be a member of the guild The the California school of arts and crafts booked models who were not guild members for the figure classes and costume classes in San Francisco.
+I modeled at a few places I could reach by public transit that did not require you to be a member of the guild.
+The California school of arts and crafts booked models who were not guild members for the figure classes and costume classes in San Francisco.
 I found a private art group that had an open drawing session.
-I also modeled for a long pose for one sculpting class at Laney College in Oakland, which took place over 4 weeks.
+I also modeled for a long pose for one sculpting class at Laney College in Oakland, which took place over four weeks.

 Ways to find art modeling gigs

 Depending on where you live art modeling can pay anywhere from 10 to 20 an hour these days for drawing, painting and sculpting and 150 or more per session for photography.
-So not the best paying gig in the world but could it be a nice flexible source of extra income in a pinch.
+It isn’t best-paying gig in the world but could be a flexible source of extra income in a pinch.

 I found my first lingerie shoot in Boston when I was 22.
 It was a group of photographers that this one guy got together and charged for a class.
-I also did a private shoot with the guy who started the class on the Beach but he was kind of shady so I shied away from doing any more at the time.
+I also did a private shoot with the guy who started the class on the Beach but he was sleazy when we were alone, so I shied away from doing any more at the time.

-Then in LA I was a lot bolder was in the early 2000 so there were not a lot of internet options yet for finding gigs.
-But there were a few photography sites and people were looking for something a little different than traditional models.
-I never made a full time living but I did make 100 per hour and had fun and put an extra 500 to 1000 per month in the bank.
+Then in Los Angeles I was a lot bolder and 20 years older.
+It was in 2003, so there were not a lot of internet options yet for finding gigs.
+But there were a few photography sites, and people were looking for something a little different than traditional models.
+I never made a full-time living, but I did make 100 per hour and had fun and put an extra 500 to 1000 per month in the bank.

 How to create a photography modeling portfolio

-To get a portfolio I did photos for trade to set up my profiles with pics.
-There were photographers who needed models for their own portfolios so it was pretty easy to find people to work with for trade.
+To get a portfolio to post, I did photos for trade to set up my profiles with pics.
+Photographers needed models for their own portfolios, so it was pretty easy to find people to work with for trade.